lagossapp/lagoss/crates/wpt-runner/current-results.md

 Running ../../tools/wpt/url/urlsearchparams-has.any.js
 TEST DONE 0 Has basics
 TEST DONE 0 has() following delete()
-Running ../../tools/wpt/url/urlsearchparams-set.any.js
+TEST DONE 1 Two-argument has()
-TEST DONE 0 Set basics
+TEST DONE 1 Two-argument has() respects undefined as second arg Running ../../tools/wpt/url/urlsearchparams-set.any.js TEST DONE 0 Set basics
 TEST DONE 0 URLSearchParams.set
-Running ../../tools/wpt/url/urlsearchparams-sort.any.js
+Running ../../tools/wpt/url/urlsearchparams-size.any.js
+TEST DONE 0 URLSearchParams's size and deletion
+TEST DONE 0 URLSearchParams's size and addition
-TEST DONE 0 Parse and sort: z=b&a=b&z=a&a=a
+TEST DONE 0 URLSearchParams's size when obtained from a URL TEST DONE 0 URLSearchParams's size when obtained from a URL and using .search Running ../../tools/wpt/url/urlsearchparams-sort.any.js TEST DONE 0 Parse and sort: z=b&a=b&z=a&a=a
 TEST DONE 0 URL parse and sort: z=b&a=b&z=a&a=a